Course Outline

 - Troubleshooting tools and methodologies.

-- Introduction to Wireshark
+- Introduction to Wireshark.

 - Wireshark GUI structure: Panes (Packet List, Details, Packet Bytes), Status Bar, etc.